by Helge Denker on behalf of the NACSO Natural Resource Working Group with input from conservancy representatives

 The issue of lion conflicts is a pressing one.
 Where lions occur it comes up regularly in all community meetings.
 Tour operators are habituating lions to vehicles and people to provide a more exciting and fulfilling visitor experience to their clients.
 But lions with a reduced fear of people create an increased risk for local communities and their livestock, who have to live with the lions on a daily basis.
 These are complex relationships in a dynamic system, which includes nomadic wildlife populations and people with shifting priorities.

 Conservancies are well placed to find a balance between all the (sometimes) conflicting needs and aspirations of people and wild animals.
 They create a local management structure that has a real interest in managing and conserving wildlife for the benefit of people.
 Collaboration with the conservancy by all stakeholders is the first step.
-Zoning conservancies for different land uses is another part of the solution.
+Zoning conservancies for different land use is another part of the solution.
 Still, the north-west is an unfenced, open system and lions move according to prey availability and wanderlust.
 Benefits created by tourism, trophy hunting and creative conflict mitigation schemes, which offset the costs of living with wildlife, are vital in ensuring long-term community commitment.

-The return of lions to the magical landscapes of the north-west should be seen as much more than a great tourism attraction, more even than the successful conservation of a charismatic species.
+The return of lions to the magical landscapes of the north-west should be seen as much more than a great tourist attraction, more even than the successful conservation of a charismatic species.
 It should signify a return to a healthier state of the environment in which the full range of predators and prey create a balance – in an environment that includes people.
 It should also be seen as a healthier state for the people living there, who benefit from all the resources that a healthy environment has to offer.

 This article appeared in the 2010/11 edition of Conservation and the Environment in Namibia.